chris-short/devopsish.com/content/post/112/index.md

 This is not to say I decline every meeting invite I get.
 It's to say that if an invite is not complete (an agenda, location, time, etc.) I'm highly likely to decline it.
 Also, if there doesn't appear to be value in my going versus something else I could be doing I will typically decline stating the reason politely.
 In general, I enjoy the meetings I get invited to because I love the work I'm doing.
 But, I did decline a meeting invite a little bit ago.

 [**Use Lead Time Metric to Improve Your CI/CD Process**](https://www.gocd.org/2019/01/14/cd-metrics-deployment-lead-time/)
-Check out GoCD’s latest blog in CD Metrics series.
+Check out GoCD's latest blog in CD Metrics series.
 It talks about what lead time mean in CD context and guide you how to identify bottlenecks and improve your CI/CD process. *SPONSORED*

 [**Triangle DevOps presents DevOps is Not War with Chris Short of Red Hat**](https://www.meetup.com/triangle-devops/events/257189603/)
 Over the past 500 years, there have been 16 cases of a rising power threatening to displace a ruling power.
 75% of those cases resulted in war.
-Although your organizational transformation probably won’t lead to war, it could be contentious.
+Although your organizational transformation probably won't lead to war, it could be contentious.
 History can help prevent conflict when driving change.
 This talk will analyze human tendencies, historical data, and provide real-world examples of how to prevent conflict during your DevOps journey. *SPONSORED*

 [**The real story on container, cloud, and data adoption**](https://www.oreilly.com/pub/cpc/175842)
 Poll results reveal where and why organizations choose to use containers, cloud platforms, and data pipelines. *SPONSORED*